Phoenixville Tech Group

 - Getting started with a computer

-- What computer, printer, backup drive should you buy
+- What computer, printer, the backup drive should you buy

 - Connecting to the Internet and WiFi arrangements